 Waking up, I was pleasantly surprised to be well rested.
 And looking at the weather, the lap first, Covington-later task was the way to go.
-Loggers and GPS updated, the glider was ready to go.
-While eating breakfast, I looked up at the trees on the ridge.
+Loggers and GPS updated, the glider was ready.
+While eating breakfast, I looked up at the ridge.
 There was no wind on the surface and squinting at the ridge top did not reveal any swaying trees.
-The inversion has not cleared out of the valley; this will be a slow starting day.
+The inversion had not cleared out of the valley; this would be a slow starting day.

 John Bird arrived at 8am and gave me a hand getting the ship out to the back end of the runway.
-With the Scout as the towplane, it was best to use all the runway there was!
+With the Scout as the towplane, we should use all the runway there was!
 Subsequently, we went over to assemble his Libelle.
 He was going for a Diamond Distance and succeeded too!

-Closer to 9, the wind just started to mix down to the surface and Tom towed me up to the ridge.
-It is really amazing that the tows last only two minutes here, straight up the mountain!
-Today the climbrate was not as spectacular as it normally is on a ridge day.
-The lift was not very strong.
+Closer to 9am, the wind just started to mix down to the surface and Tom towed me up to the ridge.
+It was really amazing that the tows lasted only two minutes, straight up the mountain!
+Today the climb rate on tow was not as spectacular as it normally would be on a ridge day.
+The ridge lift was not very strong.
 I hung on 200ft higher than I normally would.

 After releasing and turning to the northeast, it was clear that the ridge was hardly working.
-Settling down to level with ridge top, I felt the glider slowing down and slowing down.
+Settling down to level with ridge top, the glider was slowing and slowing down.
 It felt heavy and sluggish with all the weight and I resolved not to slow down less than 60 knots.
-It just barely stayed even with the ridge and struggled to climb toward the higher section near Milesburg Gap.
+It just barely stayed even with ridge top and struggled to climb toward the higher section near Milesburg Gap.
 Seeing how weak it was, I decided to wait a while and let the ridge firm up.
-A short lap on the local ridge mustered up my courage to make the crossing.
+A short lap on the local ridge mustered up my courage to make the crossing to the north.
 Once on the other side, I once again chickened out approaching Howard Dam.
-Another little lap while in touch with the landable fields and I tiptoed my way across that unlandable section.
+Another little lap while in touch with the landable fields and I tiptoed my way across the unlandable section.

-After a long struggle, I managed to finagle my way to Lockhaven.
-Now the challenge was to get downwind to Nittany Mountain, the location of my start point.
-The ridge was so weak that it was necessary to get a thermal to make it across.
+After a long struggle, I finagled my way to Lockhaven.
+Now the challenge was to g downwind over to Nittany Mountain, the location of my start point.
+The ridge was so weak that it was necessary to find a thermal to make it across.
 I beat back and forth, trying thermals here and there.
 The lift was torn up and it was difficult to work with all the weight in the glider.
 Finally, I made a lap farther along toward the high part of the ridge.
-Instead, there was weak lift and I dropped 150ft, well below ridge top.
-Turning around, I dumped the nose, heart beating more rapidly, with a right eye looking at Lockhaven airport.
+Instead, there was weaker lift and the ship dropped 150ft, now well below ridge top.
+Turning around, I dumped the nose, heart beating more rapidly, with my right eye looking at Lockhaven airport.

 Just hang in there!

-And that I did for just enough to get back to the better working part of the ridge.
+And that I did to get back to the better working part of the ridge.
 And it turned out that this expression would cross my mind many more times as this flight went on.

-Finally, at 10am the thermals firmed up a bit and got me just high enough to fall back to the downwind ridge.
-At 10:15, more than hour after taking off I went through the start.
-In this time, I had gone 32 miles, none of which counted toward the task.
+Finally, at 10am the thermals firmed up a bit and got me just high enough to cross over to the downwind ridge.
+At 10:15, more than hour after taking off, I finally went through the start.
+In this time, I had flown a meager 32 miles, none of which counted toward the task.

 Off to the Races